tgodfrey0/tgodfrey0/README.md

 :brain: - Languages I know include C, C++, Java and Python

-:computer:  -  I am currently working on [Curdle](https://github.com/inventor02/curdle) and an upcoming [game project](https://github.com/inventor02/caverna), written in C
+:computer:  -  I am currently working on [Curdle](https://github.com/inventor02/curdle) and [Caverna](https://github.com/inventor02/caverna), both of which are written in C

 :electric_plug: - I also enjoy working on embedded systems.
 My current project is creating a custom shield for an Arduino Uno to interface with a CAN bus